SermetPekin/nowcast_lstm/README.md

 # nowcast_lstm

+> [!NOTE]
-> **Note**: This is a fork of [dhopp1/nowcast_lstm](https://github.com/dhopp1/nowcast_lstm) with updates for newer PyTorch versions, additional package management tooling (UV support), enhanced testing (data leakage tests), and optional dependencies structure.
+> This is a fork of [dhopp1/nowcast_lstm](https://github.com/dhopp1/nowcast_lstm) with updates for newer PyTorch versions, additional package management tooling (UV support), enhanced testing (data leakage tests), and optional dependencies structure.
 For the original project, please visit the [upstream repository](https://github.com/dhopp1/nowcast_lstm).

 **New in v0.2.6**: ability to produce logistic/binary classification estimates by passing `torch.nn.BCELoss()` to the `criterion` parameter.